Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 9. Use decoys to also lure coyotes into the shooting range.
 Decoys are also used to lure them when you are learning how to hunt coyotes.

 10. Make sure you are downwind of the coyotes to prevent them from picking up your human scent.
 Coyotes, like most animals, have a good sense of smell.
-When you are learning how to hunt coyotes, always be mindful of the wind direction and makes sure it is not taking your scent to them.
+When you are learning how to hunt coyotes, always be mindful of the wind direction and make sure it is not taking your scent to them.

 11. Ask landowners for permission to hunt coyotes on their properties.